 I was delighted to recently be invited back to the famous River Cottage in Axminster for a blogger evening with Foodies100.

 One of the many lovely things about blogging is that I get wonderful opportunities.
-From a cookery class in Paris or a night in the Eden Project, it's amazing to step away from the laptop and head out on an adventure.
+It's amazing to step away from the laptop and head out on an adventure.
 So I was delighted to get the chance to head to River Cottage, made famous by my favourite telly chef, Hugh Fearnley-Whittingstall for a blogger meetup.
 I love Hugh's Veg cookbook, but I really admire the work that he's done to shine a massive spotlight on the need to reduce food waste.

 I headed down to River Cottage with a lovely group of local bloggers, Chris from Thinly Spread, Sus from Rough Measures and Diana from Little Sunny Kitchen.
 We had a fab road trip together, talking all things life and blogging.